Add this event to your calendar (Outlook, iCalendar)

 "PerfectPotluck.com" is a free website that provides convenient real-time access to well organized online charts of gear, supplies, food & refreshment items that each person wishes to bring to share.
 It's incredibly easy to "click below" and enter or re-edit your own info, and I encourage each of you campers to do so ASAP for the benefit of the group.
 You can easily see what there may be too little of or too much of and insert or adjust your own contribution accordingly!
 Our AOC "Group Password" if you happen to need it is AOC2017.

-"PRE-TRIP PLANNING HAPPY HOUR," just prior to an AOC Social and at same location (TBA).
+"PRE-TRIP PLANNING HAPPY HOUR," (CANCELED this time since no AOC Monthly Social has been held lately.
+Normally this optional trip Q&A meeting is held just prior to an AOC Social and at same location).
 No big problem if you need to arrive late (or can't make this drop-in Dauset gathering at all).
 It's esp. recommended for you "first-timers" to address your questions about Dauset Trails and introduce you to others who are on the trip.
 I'll try to arrive early to hold a couple of tables for us and will give out brochures & maps of the beautiful 1800-acre Nature Center.
 We'll clarify how to drive to our remote group camping area and what gear, food & refreshments each of us may wish to bring - also firm up a schedule of exciting optional group activities (and relaxing"inactivities")!

 Click here for our Social Committee's article and to register (optionally) to attend the Social as an AOC Member: (TBA)